Islamic Calligraphy

 The other cursive styles of writing created by the Persians were Nata'liq and Diwani, based on the cursive style.
 Today, the most commonly used style of writing is Ruqah, a version of the Naskh script, which is easy to read and write.

 You can learn a lot by observing the ancient carvings made by Islamic calligraphers in mosques and other monuments build by Turkish, Persian or Arabic rulers.
-Search online consider, VEX Robotics - Vex Robots to get a glimpse of these exquisite pieces of art.
+Search online have a look at, Kite Designs to get a glimpse of these exquisite pieces of art.
 You can even get hold of books on Islamic calligraphy such as "The Splendor of Islamic Calligraphy" by Abdelkebir Khatibi.
 Like any other hobby, consistent practice is the best way to learn Islamic calligraphy.